Skip to main navigation Skip to main content

 Further reading

-Information about family courts is available on the Family Court of Australia website and the Federal Circuit Court of Australia website.
+Information about family courts is available on the Family Circuit and Family Court of Australia website.

 A parenting application is referred to as a ’family court application‘.
 A ‘parenting order’ is referred to as a ‘family court order’.